Lbugz/PubCo-Live/replit.md

 - **Neon (PostgreSQL)**: Managed PostgreSQL database for persistent data storage.
 - **GPT-4o-mini (via Replit AI Integrations)**: For AI-powered lead prioritization and insights generation.
 - **Puppeteer + Chromium**: Used for web scraping Spotify track credits and editorial playlist data.

+## External Integration Issues & Workarounds (Nov 2025)

+### Chartmetric
+- **Enterprise-only playlist metadata**: Chartmetric's `/playlist/:id` metadata endpoint now requires Enterprise-tier access, so `resolvePlaylistId` resolves Spotify IDs via the public search endpoint and we gracefully fall back to `null` when metadata cannot be fetched. [server/chartmetric.ts](server/chartmetric.ts)
+- **Search metadata fallback**: When the `/playlist/:id` call returns 401/empty because we're below the Enterprise tier, we hydrate a cache with the best available data (name, curator, followers, image) from the search endpoint so UI consumers still see context even without the privileged response. [server/chartmetric.ts](server/chartmetric.ts)
+- **Rate limiting**: A dedicated `ChartmetricRateLimiter` and `makeChartmetricRequest` helper throttle calls, retry 429s with jitter, and cache tokens/ID lookups so long-running enrichment jobs do not overwhelm the API. [server/chartmetric.ts](server/chartmetric.ts)
+- **Publisher/credit gaps**: Because Chartmetric no longer exposes publisher or detailed credit data publicly, we lean on our Spotify credits scraper and MLC pipeline to keep publisher, writer, and composer fields fresh. [server/scraper.ts](server/scraper.ts), [server/enrichment/mlcApi.ts](server/enrichment/mlcApi.ts)
+- **401s on ISRC lookups**: `getTrackByISRC` caches failures and returns `null` for 401/404 responses instead of throwing so playlist enrichment can continue with fallback data sources. [server/chartmetric.ts](server/chartmetric.ts)

+### The MLC (Mechanical Licensing Collective)
+- **OAuth 2.0 resilience**: The `MLCApiClient` keeps access tokens per job and wraps all fetches with explicit error logging so we can retry failed batches without stopping the worker.
+When credentials are missing, the enrichment phase short-circuits and reports a descriptive error for each track so operators know configuration is required. [server/enrichment/mlcApi.ts](server/enrichment/mlcApi.ts)
+- **Graceful degradation**: `enrichSingleTrack` falls back from ISRC queries to title/writer searches and still records `hasPublisher: false` with the upstream error message if both fail, keeping downstream analytics consistent. [server/enrichment/mlcApi.ts](server/enrichment/mlcApi.ts)

+### Spotify
+- **Managed connector outage**: Replit's managed Spotify connector still reports "Active" yet returns no credentials, so we documented a custom Authorization Code OAuth flow (client secrets stored in Replit Secrets, HTTPS redirect URIs, manual re-auth) as the supported workaround until the connector stabilizes.
+[SPOTIFY_SETUP.md](SPOTIFY_SETUP.md)